hassancodes/spotifyCurator/README.md

 -   Working with tables to show the db data🔃
 -   get the target playlists (working)🔃

 "GET IT done by the end of December.
-Period"
+Period".